trustdan/trend-following-backtesting-strategies/README.md

 - See [data-verification-plan.md](data-verification-plan.md) for complete validation protocol

 ### The Options Trading Insight
 **Not all profitable strategies suit options trading.** Strategies need regular exits (3-12 weeks) to match options expiration.
 Visual cue: If the equity curve is zoomed (showing only 2010-2012 instead of full timeline), the strategy holds too long for options.
+The go/no-go list is maintained in [DISCOVERIES_AND_LEARNINGS.md → Options trader final recommendations](DISCOVERIES_AND_LEARNINGS.md#-options-trader-final-recommendations-updated-with-all-14-strategies).

 ### What Actually Matters (Validated by 293 Backtests)
 1. **Exit optimization > Entry optimization** - Where you get out matters more than where you get in